Grangefields

 Grangefields is a suburb in Melbourne, Victoria, Australia, 31 km west of Melbourne's Central Business District, located within the City of Melton local government area.
 Grangefields recorded a population of 132 at the 2021 census.

 The suburb was gazetted by the Office of Geographic Names on 9 February 2017, following a proposal for eleven new suburbs by the City of Melton.
-The new name is expected to officially come into effect in mid-2017.
+The name officially came into effect in mid-2017.

 Prior to the suburb's creation, the area was part of Rockbank.